Let Willamette Valley Appraisal Professionals take care of your appraisal needs

 To many, an appraisal just looks like a line item on the break-sheet for a home sale or refinance.
 The majority of lenders still call in a local expert because the stakes are so high, even though there are a growing number of automated home valuation processes that might appear to be more cost-effective than an appraisal.
 Is securing a mortgage the only reason you should get an appraisal?
 Are there other cases when the services of a certified, independent real estate professional could be helpful?
 Absolutely.

-Appeal your tax assessment
+Appeal your tax assessment in Clackamas County

-Order an appraisal from Willamette Valley Appraisal ProfessionalsOrder today
+Get your appraisal from Willamette Valley Appraisal ProfessionalsOrder today

-Fair and accurate estate liquidation
+Determine a fair and accurate valuation for estate liquidation